Napoleon Bonaparte

 Beginnings

-A poor Corsican noble by birth, Napoleon Bonaparte grew up in Corsica until his family obtained a scholarship for him to study at the school at Brienne in France, and he left for there at age nine.
-After studying for five years there, he then enrolled in the École Militaire in Paris in 1784.
+A poor Corsican noble by birth, Napoleon Bonaparte grew up in Corsica until his family obtained a scholarship for him to study at the school at Brienne in France.
+He went there at age nine and after studying there for five years, he then enrolled in the École Militaire in Paris in 1784.
 Commissioned as a lieutenant in the artillery in 1785, once the French Revolution was in full swing in 1793 Napoleon rose to distinction when as a captain he was placed in command of the artillery during the Siege of Toulon .
 His plans to force the British out of the harbor were successful, and he was rewarded with a promotion to général de brigade for his contributions to the victory.

 In the meantime, Napoleon had met and fallen in love with Josephine de Beauharnais.
-The widow of General Alexandre Beauharnais who was guillotined during the Terror, Josephine was six years older than Napoleon and had two children from that marriage.
-Regardless, Napoleon had fallen in love with her and wanted to marry her.
-For her part, Josephine was a bit put off by his passion for her but liked him and hoped he could provide for her and her children.
+The widow of General Alexandre Beauharnais who was guillotined during the Terror, Josephine was six years older than Napoleon and had two children from her previous marriage.
+For her part, Josephine was a bit put off by Napoleon's passion for her but liked him and hoped he could provide for her and her children.
 They were married on March 9th, 1796 with two of the witnesses being Paul Barras and Napoleon's aide Lemarois.
-Unfortunately, Napoleon's family never warmed to Josephine which would not help events in the future.
+Unfortunately, Napoleon's mother and siblings never warmed to Josephine which would not help events in the future.
 Meanwhile, Napoleon had successfully convinced France's new government, called the Directory, to give him command of the Army of Italy, and he left to assume command of the poorly equipped army only two days after his marriage to Josephine.

 First Italian Campaign